Skip to main content

 2. A Realistic Capacity Estimate

 You need a rough sense of how much your team can build.
-Without it, prioritization is academic — you cannot make trade-offs if you do not know the constraint.
+Without it, prioritization is academic.
+You cannot make trade-offs if you do not know the constraint.
+This is where sprint planning connects to prioritization: the sprint capacity sets the boundary that forces real trade-offs.

 3. Stakeholder Buy-In on the Process